Exploring Bangkok with kids: A family-friendly travel guide

 The Ibis Bangkok Riverside is a bit more expensive than the Ibis Styles mentioned below, but it offers a lot more for the extra bucks.
 Located in a top spot right next to the Chao Phraya River, guests are a short shuttle ride away from the BTS Sky Train or a river taxi to Asiatique, Wat Arun and the Grand Palace.

-We loved the family rooms with a bunk bed and video game console, the large pool and the onsite restaurant.
+Read our review of the Ibis Bangkok Riverside for more information.
+We loved the family rooms which feature a bunk bed and video game console, and also enjoyed the large pool and onsite restaurant.

 Ibis Styles Bangkok Sukhumvit 50